 Step 6 – Negotiate

-A lot of deals don't close on the initial offer.
-It's widely common to receive a counter offer.
-But don't let it alarm you.
-We'll discuss whether or not to agree to the counter offer, present our own counter offer, or decline the seller's offer and go on.
+Unfortunately most deals don't close on the first offer, and it's extremely common to receive a counter offer.
+But don't let this alarm you.
+We'll talk over whether or not to agree to the counter offer, present our own counter offer, or refuse the seller's offer and move on.

-Market circumstances will play a large role in how aggressively we negotiate the contract.
+Market circumstances determine how aggressively we negotiate the deal.

-We'll also work within your financing limits.
-And at the end of the day, we'll compose a deal that is best for you.
+We'll also work within your financing constraints.
+And at the end of the day, we'll put together a deal that works well for you.

-After the contract is finished, you'll begin working with your mortgage lender to close the loan.
+Once the contract is finalized, you'll start working with your lender to close the loan.

-It shouldn't take much time at all if you're already pre-qualified, but you should to stay in close contact with your lender.
+If you're pre-approved, this shouldn't take long at all.
+However, you should to stay in close contact with your lender.

-And I'll care for all the property information your mortgage lender will need to close the loan.
+And I'll look after all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Good Faith Estimate (GFE) outlining your closing costs from your lender within three days of getting your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your application.

-The estimate is based on the loan amount, and RESPA requirements require that it has to include all closing costs and fall within a close range of accuracy.
-I'll study the estimate and let you know if it all looks good.
+The estimate depends on the loan amount, and RESPA requirements order that it has to include all closing costs and be within a precise range of accuracy.
+I'll go over the estimate and let you know if it all looks permissible.

-Then we'll close on your house.
-This should happen at a title company or escrow office and will likely be a smooth and relaxed occasion.
+Then it's time to close on your house.
+This should take place at a title company or escrow office and will likely be a smooth and pleasant event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, just contact me at (803) 957-5566 or e-mail me at .
+And if you have any questions, be sure to contact me at (803) 957-5566 or e-mail me at .